 How Long Do You Stay in the Hospital for a Kidney Stone?

 Your hospital stay will depend on the severity of your case of kidney stones.
-If you’re able to pass it without surgery or shock therapy (which is sometimes used to crush the stones into smaller size so they can pass more easily), you may wind up staying in the ER for up 24 hours.
+If you’re able to pass it without surgery or shock therapy, which is sometimes used to crush the stones into a smaller size so they can pass more easily, you may wind up staying in the ER for up to 24 hours.
 While you’re at the hospital, you’ll be given plenty of fluids and possibly an anti-inflammatory and painkillers to make the process more bearable.
 Ideally, the fluids will flush out the stones and you’ll find relief.

 If not, however, your doctor may run a series of tests to see if further action is necessary.
+These typically include a urinalysis, blood work to assess kidney function, and a CT scan of the abdomen and pelvis, which is the most accurate imaging method for confirming the size and location of kidney stones.
 In the most severe scenario resulting in kidney stone removal surgery, you would only need to stay in the hospital for a maximum of a couple of days afterward, though many people are able to leave within a day after surgery.
-Your doctor will likely only recommend surgery if shock therapy doesn’t work or if the stones are simply too big to be passed naturally, which they would determine through a CT scan.
+Your doctor will likely only recommend surgery if shock therapy doesn’t work or if the stones are simply too big to be passed naturally.It is also important to understand that IV fluids play a key role in kidney stone treatment at the ER.
+Staying well-hydrated helps flush the stone through the urinary system and reduces the risk of infection.
+Understanding when urgent care can provide IV fluids for dehydration can help you make the right care decision when your symptoms first appear, especially if you are unsure whether a kidney stone or dehydration is the primary issue.

 Can They Treat Kidney Stones at Urgent Care?